Ricky-Nz/react-relay-example/README.md

 ## Developing

-Any changes you make to files in the `js/` directory will cause the server to automatically rebuild the app and refresh your browser.
+Any changes you make to files in the `websrc/` directory will cause the server to automatically rebuild the app and refresh your browser.

-If at any time you make changes to `data/schema.js`, stop the server, regenerate `data/schema.json`, and restart the server:
+If at any time you make changes to `server/schema.js`, stop the server, regenerate `server/schema.json`, and restart the server:

 ```
 npm run update-schema
-npm start
+npm run dev
 ```

 ## License

-Relay Starter Kit is [BSD licensed](./LICENSE).
-We also provide an additional [patent grant](./PATENTS).
+React Relay Example is [BSD licensed](./LICENSE).